Choosing the Right CRM

 - Neither as complete nor as user-friendly, other CRM solutions also offer robust email marketing tools, web forms, lead generation, and comprehensive reporting.
 Month-to-month contract options, may entice businesses that are unsure how much benefit they stand to draw from CRM.
 However, while it is great for businesses that don’t have time for complicated software, it has very-limited customized reporting capabilities.

-Every small business has its own unique set of needs.
-However, there are certain needs that remain constant throughout—such as the need for a CRM software platform that offers everything to make closing sales faster and easier.
+Every small business (as well as large and midsize business) has its own unique set of needs.
+However, there are certain needs that remain constant throughout — such as the need for a CRM software platform that offers sales automation and productivity tools to move leads through your pipeline and make closing sales faster and easier.
 Of course, pricing is always going to factor, but when CRM yields an ROI in the $8.00 ballpark, pricing becomes less of an issue.
-What’s most important is having the right package of tools to make businesses more organized and on top of activity tracking and gathering insights, allowing them to make informed business decisions about how best to serve customer needs.
-Which is why Salesforce comes out on top of the competition in helping your small business achieve your CRM desires.
+What’s most important is having the right package of tools and integrations to make businesses more organized and on top of activity tracking and gathering insights, allowing them to make informed business decisions about how best to serve customer needs.